princinv/ansible-template/roles/.role.tmpl/tests/README.md

     assert nginx.is_enabled
 ```

-Run TestInfra tests:
+Run:

 ```bash
 pytest -v tests/testinfra/
 ```

-## 🏆 Best Practices
+## Best Practices

-- **Use `tests/` for structured validation** before applying roles/playbooks in production.
+* Use `tests/` for structured validation.
-- **Combine Ansible check mode (`--check`) with test playbooks** for dry runs.
+* Combine Ansible check mode with test playbooks.
-- **Use Molecule for role testing** to automate execution in isolated environments.
+* Use Molecule for isolated testing.
-- **Ensure test cases are meaningful**—focus on critical services and configurations.

-The `tests/` directory is essential for maintaining reliable and reproducible Ansible automation workflows.
+* Focus tests on critical services/configurations.